meisterhi/se1-bestellsystem/README.md

             ^
 ```

-For *git*, the project is in an state with: *unmerged paths*, which means
+For *git*, the project is in a state with: *unmerged paths*, which means
-the merge has not been completed - or: "the merge is still open."
+the merge has not been completed - the merge is still *open*.

 ```sh
 git status                          # show status of the 'open merge'